Radhakrishna Hariram Tahiliani: Flag rank

-Promoted to acting rear admiral on 30 December 1977, he was appointed Flag Officer, Goa Area (FOGA), with promotion to substantive rear admiral on 1 February 1978.
+Promoted to acting rear admiral on 30 December 1977, he was appointed Flag Officer Commanding Goa Naval Area (FOGA), with promotion to substantive rear admiral on 1 February 1978.
 Later, he was appointed the Flag Officer Commanding Western Fleet (FOCWF).

 His next appointment was as Assistant Chief of the Naval Staff (ACNS) at Naval Headquarters (NHQ).
 This was followed by appointment as the Deputy Chief of the Naval Staff (DCNS).
 He was promoted to Vice Admiral while in this office.
 In February 1982, then vice admiral, Tahiliani was appointed the Flag Officer Commanding-in-Chief (FOC-IN-C) Southern Naval Command.
 In March 1983, he was appointed the Flag Officer Commanding-in-Chief Western Naval Command.
 In May 1984, he was appointed the Vice Chief of the Naval Staff (VCNS).

 On 1 December 1984, he took over as the Chief of the Naval Staff (CNS) of the Indian Navy.
 Tahiliani retired from the Indian Navy on 30 November 1987.